gtsifrikas/Droste/README.md

 * Open Example/Example.xcworkspace workspace
 * Run *Example* project

-You can also experiment and learn the using the *Droste Playground*, contained in *Droste.workspace*.
+You can also experiment and learn the using the *Droste Playground*, contained in *Example/Example.workspace* under Droste project.

 ## Installation